 What to look for: Psychosis

-Learn about the thoughts, feelings, behaviours and physical symptoms associated with psychosis.
+Learn about the thoughts, feelings, behaviours and physical symptoms related to psychosis.

-- Are absolutely convinced about something (an unusual belief) and there is nothing that can prove it’s not true
+- Are completely convinced about something that is unusual and there is nothing anyone else says that can prove it’s not true.

-- A sudden intense interested in occult, supernatural or religious beliefs outside of your family or culture
+- A sudden intense interest in occult, supernatural or religious beliefs that are not connected to your family or culture.

-- Engage in reckless behaviours that can bring harm
+- Take part in reckless behaviours that can bring harm.

 Physical Signs add

-Having these experiences doesn’t automatically mean you have psychosis.
-Many of these symptoms are not unique to psychosis.
-They may be the result of many things, including other types of mental health challenges, drug use, a medical problem or a temporary reaction to stress.
+If you have these experiences, it doesn’t automatically mean you have psychosis.
+They may be the result of other mental health challenges, a physical health problem, a temporary reaction to stress or something else.
 This is why it is important to get them checked out.

 Not everyone experiences the same set of symptoms or to the same level.
-A person may be diagnosed with psychosis when symptoms are very strong, continual and get in the way of a person’s life.
+A person may be diagnosed with psychosis when symptoms are very strong, on-going and get in the way of their life.

 Concerned about someone else?

-Families are often the first to notice changes and become concerned.
-For information on how to support a young person, visit Supporting a Family Member.
+- how to support a young person in your family, visit Supporting a Family Member.

 Find out if this is something you are experiencing by taking the self-check.
 Sometimes help from a professional is needed, check out the Get Support section.